nwinn-student/objects-to-web/README.md

 ## Idea

 A user-friendly GUI that generates HTML/PHP pages with an identical style, but the contents of the page can be modified via the GUI.
 The GUI assists in the organization and potentially navigation of the pages.
+The prioritization is the adjusting of contents en masse of the files.

 <details>
 <summary> Course Task List </summary>